-Senate Democrats vow probe into chaotic Afghan withdrawal
+Senate Democrats promise probe into chaotic Afghan withdrawal

 - Oops!Something went wrong.Please try again later.